kadlubski88/documentation/unix/unix_design.md

 {
     if (first block not in cache)
     {
-        get buffer for first block;
+        getblk for first block;
         if (buffer data not valid)
         {
             initiate disk read;
         }
         if (second block not in cache)
         {
-            get buffer for seconde block;
+            getblk for seconde block;
             if (buffer data valid)
             {
                 release buffer